JioSaavn: Products and services

 JioSaavn's products are JioSaavn Pro, its music service that offers offline listening without advertisements, with improved music quality and its mobile apps, JioSaavn for Android and iOS.

 Saavn also integrated a social networking feature with its music streaming service in April 2015.
 Saavn Social allows users to follow the profiles and playlists of their friends as well as celebrities.
 Users can share any song, album or playlist with their friends and chat about music in real time.

 Revenue model

 JioSaavn's business model is based on digital advertising services (offers service with advertisements) and a subscription-based business model (JioSaavn Pro, offers ad-free and offline streaming).

 Partnerships

 Amazon

 JioSaavn was one of the first music streaming services in India to be made available on Amazon's voice assistant, Alexa, which shipped nationwide in October 2017.

 Shazam

 In 2013, Shazam, a media engagement company, entered into an exclusive partnership with Saavn.
 As a part of this, Saavn's music library was incorporated in Shazam's music database.
-Saavn aims to provide its users with an enhanced listening experience with Shazam's music engagement tools especially in popular genres like bhangra, devotional, ghazals, Carnatic, Indipop and regional language music like Urdu, Hindi, Punjabi, Kannada, Malayalam, Tamil, Telugu, Gujarati, Marathi, Bengali, and Bhojpuri.
+Saavn aims to provide its users with an enhanced listening experience with Shazam's music engagement tools especially in popular genres like bhangra, devotional, ghazals, Carnatic, Indipop and regional language music like Hindi, Punjabi, Kannada, Malayalam, Tamil, Telugu, Gujarati, Marathi, Bengali, Urdu and Bhojpuri.